 05 of 10

 Newfoundlands are very large dogs, but they are also gentle, patient, and trainable.
 Bred as working dogs for Canadian fishermen, Newfoundlands are often referred to as “nanny dogs” because of the way they watch over and protect children.
-Their huge heads with a relatively short snout and thick fur give them that bear-like appearance.
+Their huge heads with a relatively short snout and thick fur give them a distinct bear-like appearance.

 Height: 26 to 28 inches

 Weight: 100 to 150 pounds

-Physical Characteristics: Flat and coarse coat; colors include gray, brown, black, or black and white
+Physical Characteristics: Flat, long, and coarse coat; colors include gray, brown, black, or black and white

 06 of 10

 Affectionately dubbed the “people’s dog,” the Keeshond became the symbol of the Dutch Patriots Party in the 18th century as it fulfilled the role of both guard and companion on early Dutch vessels.
-The Keeshond resembles a teddy bear more than an actual bear, with its extremely furry face and small, upright, slightly rounded ears.
+The Keeshond resembles a teddy bear, with its extremely furry face and small, upright, slightly rounded ears.
 It's known to be an energetic, intelligent breed that's personable and easy to train.

 Height: 17 to 18 inches

 Weight: 35 to 45 pounds

 Physical Characteristics: Upright ears; plush, abundant coat; plumed tail; spectacles (shadings and markings around the eyes)

 07 of 10

 Named after the Kavkaz (Caucasus) mountains of Eastern Europe, the Caucasian shepherd's massive size almost rivals that of a small bear.
 Their thick coats and muscular build give these dogs quite a bear-like look.
 These fearless dogs were tasked as guardians of herds and homes in harsh conditions, and they remain loyal protectors today.
 While they're large and strong dogs, they're also loving and affectionate toward their families.

 Height: 23 to 30 inches